vanilla-project/vanilla-project.guide/_guides/node/command-line.md

 ## Topics, Tools and Terms

-Node packages are managed through a tool called _npm_.
+Node packages are managed through Node Package Manager, commonly called just _npm_.
 It comes with the Node.js language distribution itself.
 `npm` lets us run install commands to add packages to our system, for example `npm install express` will install Express.js on our system.